30 roof types infographic

 21. Hip Roof

-Due to the inward slope on all sides, hip roofs are often sturdier and more durable than their gable counterpart.
+Due to the inward slope on all sides, hip roofs are often sturdier and more durable than their gable counterparts.
 They are great for areas prone to high winds and snow, as the slant of their slopes enables the snow to slide off easily.
-They can be covered with any type of roofing material, including shingles and tiles, and can be modified to include dormers or crow's nests.
+Hip roofs can be covered with any type of roofing material, including shingles and tiles, and can be modified to include dormers or crow's nests.

 hip roof examples